oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 Moving right along, now that we have the target user of a specific org.
 Let's figure out how to target their application session and end it.

-## Implement the forced logout for a user
+## Implement the forced sign-out for a user

 In this section, we'll work towards ending a user's session and logging them out of the app.